jeremyamartins/portfoliosite/README.md

+Hi,

-cool little portfolio site I made meshing a few tutorials together and getting rid of about 11,000 lines of jquery.
+Welcome to a look at my first portfolio site I made meshing a few tutorials together and getting rid of about 11,000 lines of jquery.